foucault studies

 one undifferentiated category, the “aesthetics of existence”.
 However,

-Foucault’s historical analyses demonstrate that this category conceals
+Foucault’s historical analyses demonstrate that this category conceals a

 number of disparate conceptions of the self, each of which demands analysis